combo-lab/combo_vite/USER_GUIDE.md

 })
 ```

-If you are unable to generate a trusted certificate for your system, you may install and configure the [@vitejs/plugin-basic-ssl](https://github.com/vitejs/vite-plugin-basic-ssl) plugin.
+If you are unable to generate a trusted certificate, you can try to install and configure the [@vitejs/plugin-basic-ssl](https://github.com/vitejs/vite-plugin-basic-ssl) plugin.
 When using untrusted certificates, you will need to accept the certificate warning for Vite development server in your browser by following the "Local" link in your console when running the `npm run dev` command.

 ### Installing `Combo.Vite`